Laying the foundation The company’s adherence to leading industry security standards above and beyond local…

 - Product teams burdened engineers with poorly written requirements.

 - Sprints were derailed and engineers were whipsawed whenever marketing got new information.

 - Marketing shares new information when work is reviewed biweekly.

 - No Team had ever completed a Sprint without interruption.

-- In August 2016, the Division delivered software with the prescribed feature set as scheduled.
+- During the engagement, the Division delivered software with the prescribed feature set as scheduled.